joey2point0/Filament_Buffer_Drybox/README.md

 Assembly

-1. Measure approximately XXXXmm from the bottom of the container and mark the middle.
+1. Measure approximately 182mm from the bottom of the container and mark the middle.
 2. Drill a 1/2" hole
 3. Insert the Filliment\_Passthru\_Interior.STL.
 4. Mark the three fastener holes